Table of Contents

 .

-2. Enter the business service details and select the Web Services Consumer connection.
+2. Enter a name for the business service and select the location to save it.

 If operation components include choice elements or complexType elements where the abstract attribute is true, then you must choose one or more elements or derived types when you configure the operation mapping.